COVID-19 is the new normal normal and we all have a part to play to minimise our COVID-19 exposure.

 - If you need to make use of the bathroom, push the door open by using your body and avoid using the hand-dryer.
 Rather wipe your hands with a paper towel or toilet paper

-- Maintain distance of 1,5 metres from other people, unless they are people from the same household
+- Maintain distance of a metre from other people, unless they are people from the same household

 - Use touchless payment options as much as possible, if available.